 Grants have offered funding to a broad range of work; environmental, social, cultural, artistic, and sporting, that furthers the programme’s aims of encouraging social interaction and social action.

-We are open for applications.
+We are currently closed for new applications.

 To be eligible for one of our small grants, your project should meet the following criteria: